SAP-samples/teched2025-IN160/exercises/ex0/README.md

 <br>![](./images/0_30.png)

-## 3. Publish an order event to the Event Mesh capability of SAP Integration Suite (Read Only)
+## 3. Publish an order event to the Event Mesh capability of SAP Integration Suite (read only)

 Now that we have configured the webhook, this section describes how to set up an Integration Flow to publish order events to Event Mesh.